manpreet-singh-onebcg/OBCIAgentTaskSampleRepo/DeveloperSubmissions/Sahil_Saini/Documentation/CopilotUsage.md

 | `AgenticTaskManager.Infrastructure.Tests` | Unit tests for utilities and infrastructure services | Unit, Infrastructure |
 | `AgenticTaskManager.API.Tests` | Unit tests for controllers and API endpoints | Unit, API |
 | `AgenticTaskManager.IntegrationTests` | End-to-end integration tests | Integration, EndToEnd |
+## Copilot Prompt Extensions

+### 1. Analyse the whole code and identify following:
+- Security vulnerabilities
+- Any kind of performance issues
+- Code quality problems

+### 2. Provide the best recommendation to resolve Hardcoded Credentials & Secrets issues

+### 3. Help us to Find performance issues

+### 4. Implement detailed and well-structured unit test cases with NUnit to ensure code reliability

+## Challenges Faced While Using GitHub Copilot

+### 1. Incomplete Code Modifications
+Copilot often does not perform all necessary updates in a single attempt.
+For instance, even when prompted to scan and fix all security vulnerabilities (such as hardcoded credentials), it may only apply partial fixes, leaving some issues unaddressed.

+### 2. Inconsistent Interface Updates
+In several cases, Copilot applies changes to method implementations within service classes but fails to update the associated method signatures in the corresponding interfaces.
+This leads to build errors, which are only resolved in subsequent prompts after explicitly highlighting the issue.

+### 3. Prompt Lag and Result Mismatch
+After several iterations, Copilot may start producing results that correspond to a previous prompt rather than the most recent one.
+For example, on prompt `n`, the response might reflect the intent of prompt `n-1`, causing confusion and inefficiency.

 ## Major Issues Resolved with GitHub Copilot